Muhammad scores 22, No. 25 Ohio State tops No. 7 Maryland

-COLUMBUS, Ohio (AP)Luther Muhammad scored 22 points and No. 25 Ohio State beat No. 7 Maryland 79-72 on Sunday, snapping the Terrapins’ nine-game winning streak.
+Muhammad scored 22 points and No. 25 Ohio State beat No. 7 Maryland 79-72, snapping the Terrapins’ nine-game winning streak.

 Ohio State (18-9, 8-8 Big Ten) defeated a Top-10 team for the fourth time this season.